Ressis66/Server/README.md

-To verify that Swagger api-docs, we can visit this URL in our browser:
+To verify Swagger api-docs, we can visit this URL in our browser:

 http://localhost:8080/v2/api-docs